No complete Highlands Trail map available at this time. See "North Jersey Trails" map in our map store

 Hunting Note: Some of the Highlands Trail on the watershed property experiences closures due to hunting seasons.

 Going south from Route 511, follow the co-aligned Hewitt-Butler (blue) and Highlands Trails for 1.0 mile.
-Turn left onto the co-aligned Horse Pond Mountain (white) and Highlands Trails over Horse Pond Mountain for 3.0 miles to the terminus of the Horse Pond Mountain Trail at the Stonetown Circular Trail (red).
+Turn left onto the co-aligned Horse Pond Mountain (white) and Highlands Trails (soon to be teal diamonds only) over Horse Pond Mountain for 3.0 miles to the terminus of the Horse Pond Mountain Trail at the Stonetown Circular Trail (red).
 Turn left onto the co-aligned Stonetown Circular and Highlands Trails, descending to Stonetown Road near the Monksville Reservoir at 5.1 miles.
 Cross Stonetown Road, re-enter the woods, and reach a junction with the Highlands Trail Connector Trail (black diamond on teal diamond) at 6.4 miles.
 Note: The 0.2-mile Highlands Trail Connector Trail leads out to White Road, where parking is available.
 Continuing on the co-aligned Stonetown Circular and Highlands Trails, cross Board, Bear, and Windbeam mountains.
 On the way down Windbeam Mountain, leave the Stonetown Circular Trail and turn left on the Highlands Trail, reaching Stonetown Road again at 9.9 miles.

 Turn left onto Stonetown Road, bear right onto West Brook Road, and in a short distance turn left into the woods, reaching Townsend Road near the corner of West Brook Road at 10.4 miles.
 Turn left on Townsend road, and in 385 feet turn right up into the woods across from the first house on the left.
 Proceed mostly uphill, crossing Ball Mountain on many bare, rocky areas and passing the trail head of the Roomy Mine Trail (orange) before descending to a junction with the Mine (yellow on white circle) and Wyanokie Circular (red on white circle) trails at 11.7 miles.
 Turn left on the three co-aligned trails.
 On the left is the flooded shaft of Blue Mine, and on the right is a bridge across Blue Mine Brook.
 Turn right and cross the bridge on the three co-aligned trails.
 At 11.9 miles the Mine Trail leaves to the right.
 At 12.0 miles, the Lower Trail (white) begins on the left.
 Continue on the co-aligned Highlands and Wyanokie Circular trails up to the top of Wyanokie High Point at 12.7 miles.
 Follow the trail a short distance down a steep, rocky trail to a junction with the Hewit-Butler Trail (blue).
 Turn left onto the three co-aligned trails for 0.2 mile, where the Wyanokie Circular Trail splits off the right.
 After 0.5 mile, the Carris Hill Trail (yellow) starts off to the left.
 Proceed on the co-aligned Hewitt-Butler and Highlands Trails to the Post Brook Trail (white), which starts off to the left as the joint trails turn right at 14.2 miles.